-From Jennifer on December 9th, 2009 in Green Remodeling
+From Dean Dowd on December 09, 2009 in Green Remodeling

 Wow.
 This home design has left us speechless.
 Built for a couple of mountain guides in the heights of Washington state, this single-family housing complex is the quintessential forest lookout post with all of the modern nuances of eco-conscious construction.

 Designed by Johnston Architects PLLC and built by Tall Tree Construction, the pair of structures in the foothills above the Snoqualmie is home to Scott Schell and Margaret Wheeler.
 The residence was built in keeping with the serenity of the surrounding landscape and the ease of commuting to work - just a short trek down the mountain trail.

 The home is sustainable in many ways and was built with LEED Certification in mind.
 In fact, the Schell-Wheeler project will soon be awarded LEEDs silver certificate.

 Fallen trees in the surrounding area were collected and milled to become the homes siding, fascia and trim.
 A ground-source heat pump supplies energy to the house and is aided by a preheating solar water system, making it exceedingly efficient.
 The interior of is infused with natural materials, mainly wood and stone with several steel reinforcements and accents.

 Light is one of the homes biggest assets.
 Large glass expanses open the front side of each building to maximize natural heat and light.

 These homes are incredibly sustainable.
 If Schell and Wheeler raised a few animals and grew a garden, they would literally never have to leave their little mountain hideaway.